 The first red-figure vase painting, by the Oedipus Painter, shows a traditional view of Oedipus and the Sphinx, while the second one is based on a type of performance called a phylax play, a sort of comical parody of the myth, enacted by actors with padded, exaggerated costumes.

-Finally the paintings by the Neoclassical artist Ingres (1780-1867), and then Gustave Moreau (1826-1898), the first painting of his career which became widely known after its debut at the Salon of 1864.
+Finally, the paintings by the Neoclassical artist Ingres (1780-1867), and then Gustave Moreau (1826-1898), the first painting of his career, which became widely known after its debut at the Salon of 1864.

-After his defeat of the Sphinx, Oedipus was rewarded with not only the throne of Thebes, but also given the widowed queen Jocasta as his bride; so now the second part of the prophecy had come true, for Jocasta was, unknown to either of them, his own mother.
+After his defeat of the Sphinx, Oedipus was rewarded with not only the throne of Thebes, but also given the widowed queen Jocasta as his bride.
+Now the second part of the prophecy had come true, for Jocasta was, unknown to either of them, his own mother.
 They had four children together, two sons, Polyneices and Eteocles, and two daughters, Antigone and Ismene.
 But one day Oedipus probed into the murder of Laius, for the unpunished killer had brought a plague upon Thebes.
 To his horror, his investigation revealed what we already knew: that he was the one who had killed Laius, his own father, and married his own mother.

 When the truth was revealed, Jocasta took her own life by hanging herself, and Oedipus took the pins from her dress and blinded himself as self-punishment for his sins, seen here in a manuscript illustration from a Renaissance edition of a drama by Seneca.